 - The minimum age for admission is 11 years.

 - Pupils must sit an entrance examination in Mathematics, English and Islamic Studies.
-All new applicants and parents will be interviewed.

-- Applicants should apply before or on the school open day in January for the next academic year.
+- Applicants must apply before or on the school open day in January for the next academic year.
 Late applications will delay your application and will be placed at the end of our waiting list.